Lower Dolpo Trek

 • The high passes of Bagala La and Numa La

-Moreover, you may also choose Manaslu Circuit Trek, Upper Mustang Trek, Nar Phu Valley Trek, and many more graceful packages.
+Likewise, you may also choose Manaslu Circuit Trek, Upper Mustang Trek, Nar Phu Valley Trek, and many more graceful packages.

-One of the significant challenges of the Lower Dolpo Trek is its dynamic landscape.
+One of the significant challenges of this trek is its dynamic landscape.
 Here, the Lower Dolpo region is filled with steep ascents with rocky and uneven paths.
 During the journey, you will witness a quick shift in your environment as you move from lush greenery and terraced fields to alpine surroundings, deep gorges, and high-altitude passes.

-In fact, the Lower Dolpo Trek is a journey of contrasts as the trekking trail blends pristine forests, charming villages, alpine meadows, and dramatic high-altitude deserts in a single package.
+In fact, the Lower Dolpo Region Trek is a journey of contrasts as the trekking trail blends pristine forests, charming villages, alpine meadows, and dramatic high-altitude deserts in a single package.
 Furthermore, the trail is remotely located as it is less frequented by tourists hence, providing isolation as well as tranquility.
 Here, trekkers are required to walk for 6 to 7 hours every day on this trek which demands a good level of physical fitness and stamina.

 Similarly, the altitude level might be another concerning point during the Lower Dolpo Trek.
 While most parts of the journey do not go higher than 4,000 meters in elevation, you will still have to cross two high-altitude passes; Numa La Pass (5,309 meters) and Bagala Pass (5,169 meters).
 Therefore, with these altitude gains, you might suffer from altitude sickness, if not acclimated properly.